Last updated on June 22nd, 2023

 In the plant kingdom, the tobacco plant belongs to the nightshade family, which also includes potatoes, tomatoes, eggplant and red peppers.
 They all contain nicotine but you're not likely to get jittery after a bowlful of mashed potatoes.

-Nicotine can cause physical effects including increased heart rate and oxygen consumption by the heart muscle as well as powerful psychodynamic effects such as euphoria, increased alertness, and a sense of relaxation; however, I was surprise to learn that nicotine is highly addictive only when combined with burning tobacco.
+Nicotine can cause physical effects including increased heart rate and oxygen consumption by the heart muscle as well as powerful psychodynamic effects such as euphoria, increased alertness, and a sense of relaxation.
+Nicotine is an addictive substance.

 The nicotine found in smoking cessation products is produced synthetically.